 Our Connect for Success Student Access Donation Program and security system grants provided more than $1,000,000 in donated hardware and free internet service to public/private schools, school districts, and higher education institutions in 50 cities across the US.

-First Broadband Donation Program on TechSoup.
+Launched the First Broadband Donation Program for Nonprofits on TechSoup.